An Elliott intertwining approach to classifying actions of C$^*$-tensor categories: Introduction

 Primarily, the categorical framework developed by Szabó in \cite{cocyclecategszabo} provides the conceptual skeleton for our construction.
 However, unlike in the group action case, a tensor category might not act by automorphisms, so our techniques differ.
 In \cite{cocyclecategszabo}, Szabó defines a cocycle morphism as a pair consisting of an extendible $^*$-homomorphism and a unitary cocycle.
 In the setting of tensor categories, the action on a $\C$-algebra is given by a family of bimodules acting compatibly with respect to the tensor product.
 Therefore, the cocycles will be given by certain bimodule maps satisfying a family of commuting diagrams.
 Hence, it is not apparent how to adapt Szabó's arguments.

-To perform intertwining techniques, we first need to introduce a category whose objects are $\cC$-C$^*$-algebras.\ Multiple notions of morphisms between $\cC$-C$^*$-algebras have appeared in the literature (see \cite[Definition 2.11]{EqKK} or \cite[Definition 3.2]{limitfusioncategclassif} for example).\ Any such notion has a common flavour: Given a C$^*$-tensor category $\cC$ acting on $\C$-algebras $A$ and $B$ via tensor functors $(F,J):\cC\to \Corr_0(A)$ and $(G,I):B\to\Corr_0(B)$ respectively, a morphism between $(A,F,J)$ and $(B,G,I)$ is given by an $A$-$B$ correspondence $E$ and a family of bimodule maps $\mathbbm{v}_X: F(X)\boxtimes E\rightarrow E\boxtimes G(X)$ satisfying coherence diagrams.\footnote{$\Corr_0(A)$ is the category of non-degenerate $A$-$A$ correspondences.} The intricacies between the different definitions lie in how general correspondences we allow and what structure we expect the maps $\mathbbm{v}_X$ to have.
+To perform intertwining techniques, we first need to introduce a category whose objects are $\cC$-C$^*$-algebras.\ Multiple notions of morphisms between $\cC$-C$^*$-algebras have appeared in the literature (see \cite[Definition 2.11]{EqKK} or \cite[Definition 3.2]{limitfusioncategclassif} for example).\ Any such notion has a common flavour: Given a C$^*$-tensor category $\cC$ acting on $\C$-algebras $A$ and $B$ via tensor functors $(F,J):\cC^{\rev}\to \Corr_0(A)$ and $(G,I):\cC^{\rev}\to\Corr_0(B)$ respectively, a morphism between $(A,F,J)$ and $(B,G,I)$ is given by an $A$-$B$-correspondence $E$ and a family of bimodule maps $\mathbbm{v}_X: F(X)\boxtimes E\rightarrow E\boxtimes G(X)$ satisfying coherence diagrams.\footnote{See Section \ref{sect: BuildingActions} for our conventions on actions of tensor categories.} The intricacies between the different definitions lie in how general correspondences we allow and what structure we expect the maps $\mathbbm{v}_X$ to have.
 We choose to work with correspondences which arise from (possibly degenerate) $^*$-homomorphisms $\varphi:A\rightarrow B$ and with (possibly non-adjointable) isometries $\mathbbm{v}_X$.
 We will say this data yields a \emph{cocycle morphism} and we denote the category consisting of $\cC$-$\C$-algebras and cocycle morphisms by $\C_{\cC}$.
 When the acting category is $\Hilb(\Gamma)$, and the action factors through automorphisms, we give an explicit formula for the family of bimodule maps $\{\mathbbm{v}_X\}_{X\in\cC}$ in Example \ref{example: intertHilb(G)}.

 In $\C_{\cC}$, we are able to construct inductive limits and define a suitable topology on the space of morphisms.\ An important challenge in constructing a category of cocycle morphisms is the composition.
 Composing two cocycle morphisms might not give a cocycle morphism.
 Therefore, we need to introduce a slightly different composition which will allow us to obtain a category.
 If the morphisms are non-degenerate, this new composition agrees with the canonical one, and with the one introduced by Szabó in the group action case ({\cite[Proposition 1.15]{cocyclecategszabo}}).
 Moreover, to avoid the need of restricting to non-degenerate morphisms, the maps $\mathbbm{v}_X$ are assumed to be \emph{isometries}.
 This assumption allows us, unlike in \cite{cocyclecategszabo}, to work in the possibly non-extendible setting, generalising the notion of a cocycle morphism from \cite{cocyclecategszabo} when restricting to twisted group actions.